-Comprehensive Health Management for Children with Intellectual Disabilities: Focus on Immunity.
+Holistic Healthcare for Children with Intellectual Disabilities – Special Emphasis on Immunity.
 By Dr. Nadeem Ghayas

 February 5, 2025

-- There are significant limitations in adaptive behavior in one or more of the following areas: conceptual, social or practical skills (skills that are needed to live, work, and play in the community).
+2. There is considerable limitation in adaptive behavior in one or more of the following areas: conceptual understanding, social interaction, or practical skills which are necessary for functioning within the community (living, working, taking part in leisure activity).

-- The condition manifests itself before the age of 22.
+3. The condition becomes apparent before the age of twenty-two.

 Physical Activity